Rising energy prices are having a rippling impact on every small business in the UK.

 At the moment, energy from solar and wind is cheaper than that produced by oil and gas, so there is potential money to be saved.

-The problem is, prices of renewable energy are not calculated entirely separately from fossil fuel energy, which means the cost will still fluctuate in parallel.
+The problem is, the current model in the UK means that prices of renewable energy are not calculated entirely separately from fossil fuel energy, which means the cost will still fluctuate in parallel.

 The ideal scenario is to generate your own renewable energy.
 This can be done by installing solar panels, hydro, or wind generators.